 In most cases, your school or college will pay for you to retake the GCSE exams, but double check as some might not and you may have to cover part or all of the costs involved.

 As obvious as it sounds – make a note of the exam resit dates.
-After a long summer and the rush of going back to school or college, it can be all too easy to forget about preparing for a resit and before you know it, exam day has arrived.
+After a long summer it can become a rush going back to school or college.
+It can also be all too easy to forget about preparing for a resit.
+And before you know it, exam day has arrived.

 With that in mind, having a study timetable can be a great way to prepare and stay focussed.
 If you’re studying other subjects, or working, then not to worry – you won’t have to spend hours and hours every day revising.
 The average attention span is just 14 minutes, so studying little and often is probably more effective than a marathon revision session.